Degenerative Disc Disease – Campbell Clinic Orthopaedics

 How is it treated?

-Most patients with degenerative disc disease may be treated conservatively and typically respond well to non-surgical care options.
-These steps include management of pain and inflammation through medication, behavioral modification and physical therapy.
+Doctors typically treat most patients with degenerative disc disease conservatively.
+Patients usually respond well to non-surgical care options..
+These steps include management of pain and inflammation through medication, behavioral changes and physical therapy.
 Some patients may also benefit from epidural injections.

 For appointments call